 Begin by turning off the power to the water heater and removing the access panel.
 Be sure to avoid touching any wires, as water heaters typically use 240 volts of electricity.

-While this testing process can be helpful in determining whether your water heater element needs to be replaced, it’s important to keep in mind that working with hot water, gas, and electricity can be dangerous.
-If you’re not comfortable handling this type of repair on your own, it’s always best to call in a professional plumber to handle it for you.
+While this testing process can be helpful in determining whether your heater element needs to be replaced, it’s important to keep in mind that working with hot water, gas, and electricity can be dangerous.
+If you’re not comfortable handling this type of water heater repairs on your own, it’s always best to call in a professional plumber to handle it for you.

 Expert Hot Water Heater Element Testing and Replacement Services in the Sutherland Shire: Trust Damien McEvoy Plumbing for Your Electric Water Heating Needs

 When it comes to your hot water system, one of the most important components is the hot water heater element.
 If your hot water system is not working efficiently or if you’re experiencing a lack of hot water altogether, the hot water heater element may be the culprit and it may be time for a new heating element.

 At Damien McEvoy, we offer reliable and efficient hot water heater element testing and replacement services in the Sutherland Shire area.
 Our team of highly skilled and experienced plumbing professionals can perform thorough electric water heating element testing to identify any issues and provide timely water heater repairs or replacement element as needed.

 We understand that hot water heating element problems can be stressful and disruptive, which is why we offer 24/7 emergency services to ensure that you never have to go without hot water when you need it the most.
 Our plumbing professionals are available to respond to your hot water emergencies quickly and efficiently, getting your system back up and running in no time.